ncsa/ncsa_system_documentation/docs/source/common/relocate-conda-directory.rst

       [testuser1@golubh1 ~]$ mkdir -p /projects/<your proj. dir>/<your username>/.conda

 #.
 Copy over your existing .conda data.
-(This may take several minues of your .conda directory is large.)
+(This may take several minues if your .conda directory is large.)

    .. code-block::